300 & 99 From The 1st Decade Of The New Millennium

 And not in a good way.

-Now one cop must go undercover and team up with a criminal to get passed the ghetto walls and passed the gangs in order to deactivate the bomb before it goes off and takes the ghetto with it.
+Now one cop must go undercover and team up with a criminal to get passed the ghetto walls not to mention passed the gangs also in order to deactivate the bomb before it goes off and takes the ghetto with it.

 After honing his skills behind the camera as a cinematographer, Pierre Moral is still behind the camera, but this time he's sitting in the director's chair.
-Teaming up with writer and producer Luc Besson (also known for his director skills on such films as Le Femme Nikita and Leon: The Professional).
-The end result of their collaboration is District B13, a frenzied French film in which parkour is the main driving force of the action scenes.
+Teaming up with famed writer and producer Luc Besson, the end result of their collaboration is a frenzied French film in which parkour (look it up) is the main driving force of the action in this movie and the slant that separates District 13 from all the surrounding ones marked higher or lower.

-Soon, on the fresh waters of the Northern Territory, a small group of river riding tourists find themselves trapped on a island of mud, and thent errorized by this carnivorous, cravenous, clever killer croc.
+Soon, in the fresh waters of the Northern Territory of Oz, a small group of river riding tourists find themselves trapped on a island of mud, and then terrorized by this carnivorous, craven, clever killer croc.

 Crikey.